rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export const lastname = 'Wieruch';
 {{< /highlight >}}

 These are the main functionalities for ES6 modules.
-They help you to organize your code, to maintain your code and to design reusable module APIs.
+They help you to organize your code, to maintain your code, and to design reusable module APIs.
 You can also export and import functionalities to test them.

 {{% chapter_header "Libraries in React" "react-libraries" %}}

-React is only the view layer for your application.
-There is some internal state management offered by React, but apart from this, it is only a component library which renders HTML for your browser.
-Everything else can be added from APIs (e.g. browser API, DOM API), JavaScript functionalities or external libraries.
+React offers state management and side-effect features, but apart from this, it is only a component library which renders HTML for your browser.
+Everything else can be added from APIs (e.g. browser API, DOM API), JavaScript functionalities (e.g. map, filter, reduce) or external libraries.
 It's not always simple to choose the right library for complementing your React application, but [once you have a good overview of the different options](https://www.robinwieruch.de/essential-react-libraries-framework/), you can pick the one which fits best to your tech stack.

 For instance, [fetching data in React](https://www.robinwieruch.de/react-fetching-data/) can be done with the native fetch API: